-Assuming the sale of [ ] Company Shares and Company Warrants at a combined price of \$[ ] per Company Share and Company Warrant, the last reported sale price of our common stock as reported on the Nasdaq Capital Market on [ ], 2024, and no sales of Pre-Funded Warrants and Company Warrants at a combined price of \$[ ] per Pre-Funded Warrant and Company Warrant, after deducting the estimated underwriter discount and expenses and offering expenses payable by us, we expect to receive net proceeds of approximately \$[ ] from this Offering.
-If the underwriter exercises its over-allotment option in full, we estimate that our net proceeds will be approximately \$[ ], after deducting the underwriter discount and estimated offering expenses payable by us.
+We estimate that the net proceeds from our issuance and sale of Company Shares and accompanying Common Warrants and Pre-funded Warrants and accompanying Company Warrants will be approximately \$4,933,000 from this Offering.
+If the underwriter exercises its over-allotment option in full, we estimate that our net proceeds will be approximately \$5,710,195, after deducting the underwriter discount and estimated offering expenses payable by us.